jfsackett/SudokuSolvers/SudokuSerial/README.md

 1. Install latest Java JDK from Oracle
 2. Clone or download this repository from: [jfsackett/SudokuSolvers](https://github.com/jfsackett/SudokuSolvers)
 3. Open shell and change to Serial Solver project root: **&lt;install-path&gt;/SudokuSolvers/SudokuSerial**
-4. Use Gradle Wrapper to compile & run program
+4. Use Gradle Wrapper to compile & run program by executing shell command:
-   Execute shell command:
    `$ gradlew run --args="input/puzzle1.txt"`
 5. Try different puzzles by changing the puzzle input txt file (browse input subdirectory)
    Note that solving multi-puzzle files produces a great deal of output: suppress this with the -q command line option